Sonam-Chaudhari/Complete_ML_Project/README.md

 ## Overview
 This project implements a complete Machine Learning pipeline to predict student performance indicators using various student data features.
 It follows **best practices and industry standards** for project structure, modular programming, logging, exception handling, and deployment, making it a scalable and maintainable ML solution.
+This project is for learning purpose to understand the complete cycle of MLops and I have followed Krish naik in the learning journey.

 ---